franko/lhelper/README.md

 ## Limitations

-- no attempt is made to manage dependencies between library.
-It is left to the user to install the library as needed in the good order.
+- no attempt is made to manage dependencies between libraries.
+It is left to the user to install the libraries as needed in the good order.
 - the number of available recipes is limited and they are included in the project itself.
-- the compiler flags are coded in the env.sh script and are not managed with the lhelper command
+- the compiler flags are coded in the env.sh script and are not managed with the lhelper command.
-- the version of each package is hard coded in the recipe.
+- the version of each package is hard coded in the recipe itself.